nfrastack/herald/README.md

 - `api_auth_user`: Username for basic auth to the Traefik API (optional).
 - `api_auth_pass`: Password for basic auth to the Traefik API (optional).
 - `interval`: How often to poll the Traefik API for updates (e.g., `15s`, `1m`, `1h`).
-- `config_path`: (string) Path to the Traefik configuration file or directory to scan for routes and hostnames (for file-based config reading).

 **Filter options:**